asaf-b/mansur-docs/docs/faq/FAQ.md

 #### Do animators require Mansur-Rig?
 > Yes.
-> Mansur-Rig is required to build/use puppets created using Mansur-Rig within Maya.
+> Mansur-Rig's installation and activation is required to build/use puppets created using Mansur-Rig within Maya.
-> With that said, Animators only require the lower tier *Silver* license.
+> Although it is complete free.

 <a href="#top">↑ Back to top ↑</a>
 <br>